HarigovindM-G/HarigovindM-G/README.md

 I'm actively seeking opportunities to contribute to open source projects.
 By participating in the open source community, I aim to enhance my coding skills, gain valuable experience, and make meaningful contributions to the tech industry.

 ## 📫 Let's Connect
-If you'd like to connect, collaborate, or discuss tech-related topics, feel free to reach out to me via [email](harigovindmg@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/harigovind-m-g-881a8b20a/).
+If you'd like to connect, collaborate, or discuss tech-related topics, feel free to reach out to me via email (harigovindmg@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/harigovind-m-g-881a8b20a/).
 I'm always open to connecting with fellow developers and enthusiasts.